m1kkY8/dotfiles/README.md

 # Dotfiles
 - Dotfiles for Arch Linux
 - All dotfiles are managed by GNU Stow
-- Full neovim configuration out of the box
 - Configured i3, so its recommended to use with i3

 # Notes